gary-archer/oauth.websample.final/README.md

 * AWS CloudFront is used as the SPA's Content Delivery Network
 * AWS API Gateway is used to host the SPA's OAuth 2.0 Secured API
 * AWS Cognito is used as the Authorization Server for the SPA and API
-* An AWS Cloudfront Edge Lambda is used to issue a web domain cookie containing a refresh token
+* The [AWS Web Reverse Proxy](https://authguidance.com/2020/07/21/spa-reverse-proxy-implementation/) is implemented as an AWS Cloudfront Edge Lambda